WebOrigami/docs/content/builtins/origami/mdOutline.md

 ${ Origami.yaml(Origami.mdOutline(samples/help/headings.md)) }
 ```

 A common use for an outline is to render the outline's keys as navigation links.
-For example, the following template converts an outline to a list of links for the top-level headings:
+For example, the following template converts an outline to a list of links for all the headings:

 ```ori
 ${ samples/help/headings.ori }